 As a parent, you are legally responsible for making sure your child gets a full-time education.
 This means registering the child at school and making sure they attend.

-For more information, have a look at the RB Code of Conduct (PDF 86.15KB)
+For more information, have a look at the Redbridge Code of Conduct.